icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [DronaHQ](https://www.dronahq.com/) — DronaHQ - a low code platform that helps engineering teams and product managers to build internal tools, custom user journeys, digital experiences, automation, custom admin panels, operational apps 10X faster.
   * [ILLA Cloud](https://www.illacloud.com/) — ILLA Cloud - A robust open-source low-code platform for developers to build internal tools.
 By using ILLA's library of Components and Actions, developers can save massive amounts of time on building tools.
 Free for 5 team members.
   * [outsystems.com](https://www.outsystems.com/) — Enterprise web development PaaS for on-premise or cloud, free "personal environment" offering allows for unlimited code and up to 1 GB database
+  * [UI Bakery](https://uibakery.io) — Low-code platform that enables faster building of custom web applications.
+Supports building UI using drag and drop with a high level of customization through JavaScript, Python, and SQL.
+Available as both cloud and self-hosted solutions.
+Free for up to 5 users.